 Now that a general understanding of carbon dioxide levels has been discussed, let’s move on to the elephant in the room, a serious threat to all humanity’s health, much greater than Covid-19.
 At levels of 500 ppm, carbon dioxide may show physiological effects.
-At levels of 600 ppm, the carbon dioxide is perceptible and some people may experience the first signs of poisoning.
-At present, the carbon dioxide level is 416 ppm and rising at a rate 2 to 3 ppm per year, which means it is possible that within 40 years, the Earth’s atmosphere will pass into what scientists consider to be toxic levels.
+When the level becomes 600 ppm, people may perceive the first signs of carbon dioxide poisoning.
+At present, the carbon dioxide level is 416 ppm and rising at a rate 2 to 3 ppm per year.
+This means it is possible that within 40 years, the atmosphere will become what scientists consider to be toxic levels.
 An article in Current Science discusses the effects in much more depth.
 Those with respiratory ailments will be the first to feel the effects followed by everyone else, eventually.

 Indoor carbon dioxide levels are usually higher than outdoor levels, due to less than ideal ventilation.
 Forty years from now, when the outdoor carbon dioxide levels are at 500 ppm, people indoors may be experiencing 600 ppm.
 The air will seem stale.
 Add an N95 mask on top of that, which can increase the carbon dioxide inhalation by 20%, and our health care providers may be experiencing more than 600 ppm regularly.
 Carbon dioxide poisoning will no longer be a conspiracy theory.

 We are living in dire times.
-The level of carbon dioxide increase must be addressed not only for its effects on the climate but also for its effects on the health of people and many other animals.
+The world must address the level of carbon dioxide increase not only for its effects on the climate but also for its effects on the health of people and many other animals.
 Even right now, carbon dioxide is causing the acidification of the oceans, which is causing shellfish to die off.
 According to the National Oceanic and Atmospheric Administration, the oceans are presently thirty percent more acidic than they were during pre-industrial times.

 It is all about carbon dioxide.
-The pre-industrial era had levels of around 250 ppm, and the Earth now has 60% higher carbon dioxide levels than it did 250 years ago.
+The pre-industrial era had levels of around 250 ppm.
+The Earth now has 60% higher carbon dioxide levels than it did 250 years ago.
 Back in 1750, someone inhaling air in an N95 mask would be inhaling much less carbon dioxide than we are now without masks.

 Carbon dioxide poisoning is real.
 People have a legitimate reason to care.
 Let us shift away from the discussion on face masks, which are safe, to where the real debate lies — how to reduce our country’s dependence on fossil fuels.
 Burning coal, natural gas, and petroleum products make carbon dioxide, and that’s basic chemistry.
 We have to keep the carbon in the ground and not put it in the atmosphere.
 We have to keep the carbon dioxide levels at safe levels, for us now and for our grandchildren.

-When the nation’s talk about health care is resolved, the national topic of conversation will move onto infrastructure.
-Much of our infrastructure will have to be restructured to dramatically reduce its carbon intensity.
+After our nation’s election, the next government will focus on heatlhcare and then infrastructure.
+Our nation wil have to restructure much of our infrastructure to dramatically reduce its carbon intensity.
 Let’s get talking about carbon dioxide poisoning before it is too late.